-The Department of Public Policy and Administration is an autonomous unit located within the School of Policy and Planning in the College of Public Service.
+The Department of Public Policy and Administration is an autonomous unit located within the College of Public Service.
 Because the Department is a graduate degree granting unit, it also operates under the auspices of the Graduate Dean and Graduate Council.
-In addition to its academic units the Department houses the Mississippi Center for Technology Transfer (MCT).
+In addition to its academic units the Department houses the Mississippi Center for Technology Transfer (MCT2).